Cağ kebabı

 Cağ kebabı (/tr/) is a horizontally stacked marinated rotating lamb kebab variety, originating in Erzurum Province, Turkey.

-This uniquely prepared kebab has become, as years passed, a trademark of Erzurum where all the famous Usta, like Şakir Aktaş and Kemâl Koç, run restaurants.
-Each claim to be descending from the exclusive inventors.
+This uniquely prepared kebab has become, as years passed, a trademark of Erzurum.
 Cağ kebabı was registered and granted a geographical indication as 'Erzurum Oltu Cağ Kebabı' by the Turkish Patent and Trademark Office in 2010.

 Note that while it is increasingly available in most Turkish cities, the Cağ kebabı is especially popular in Erzurum, whereas enjoying an ever-growing success in Istanbul and Ankara.

 History and Etymology

 Ottoman travel books of the eighteenth century cite a kebab cooked on wood fire consisting of a horizontal stack of meat, known as "Cağ Kebabı" in the Eastern Turkish province of Erzurum.
 Now, the kebab is very famous in Erzurum, Istanbul and many states in the EU.

 The Turkish word cağ (/tr/) is borrowed from Armenian ճաղ čaġ, further from Georgian ჭალი č̣ali.
 It means "spit" or "skewer".
 Hence the name of the kebab that consists of meat impaled on a huge spit.